-In America and across the globe, many of us have been living in a state of unprecedented isolation.
-Recommendations from the Centers for Disease Control and Prevention (CDC) encourage all Americans to significantly limit social interactions and, at times, completely isolate to ensure the health and safety of both themselves and others.
+In America and across the globe, many of us have lived through a state of isolation, due to the pandemic.
+Recommendations from the Centers for Disease Control and Prevention (CDC) encouraged all Americans to significantly limit their social interactions and, at times, completely isolate to ensure the health and safety of both themselves and others.

 While U.S. Census Bureau data from 2018 shows that, prior to the pandemic, about a third of Americans lived alone, it's fair to say that practically none were prepared for the amount of time they would spend alone when the virus began to spread throughout the country — with seemingly no end in sight.